The Yeshiva: The Jerusalem of Lithuania's Greatest Novelist-- Chaim Grade's--Greatest Novel

 The novel, The Yeshiva, is set in the city of Vilna and environs in the 1920s.
 Known in Russian and in Yiddish as Vilna, in Lithuanian as Vilnius, and in Polish as Wilno, the city was a major center of Jewish life within the Pale of Settlement.
 Its author Chaim Grade's life corresponds and responds to key themes and events in the city in the turbulent 20th century.
 Born in 1910, Grade's family, already poor, suffered even greater deprivation as an effect of the First World War.
 His father was an underemployed Hebrew teacher and maskil (free thinker); his mother barely supported the family by selling fruit.
 Grade and his two sisters were placed in an orphanage, where both girls died.
 Afterwards, his mother somehow managed to support Grade to attend yeshivas in Vilna, Olkeniki, Bialystock and Novaredok.

 Anyone who has read The Yeshiva can recognize that this is very much an autobiographical work, with the character of Chaim Vilner standing in for the author.
-But do not mistake the book for the bildungsroman of a young writer.
+But do not mistake this book for the bildungsroman of a young writer.
 Grade's career and reputation as a young man was made as a poet.
 Grade left the world of the Yeshiva in 1932, returning to the city where--according to Joanna Lisek, in the Dictionary of Literary Biography, V. 333--he moved with his mother into "a tiny, windowless room, furnished only with two metal pallets and table, in back of a blacksmith's shop on Jatkowa Street in Vilna."
-He began publishing poems and, in 1934, joined as a contributor to the Yung Vilne group of avant-garde Yiddish writers, earning immediate recognition.
-His poetry often used prophetic imagery from the Bible to characterize the dehumanization of his age.
-He also flirted with communist revolutionary themes, while personally rejecting an active role that might involve bloodshed.
+He is said to have begun publishing poems that led him, in 1934, to join as a contributor to the Yung Vilne group of avant-garde Yiddish writers, earning him immediate recognition.

 LITVAKS, MISNAGDIM AND MUSAR